 Improves the form and function of the tooth

-A dental crown should be able to allow the tooth to function as normally as possible.
-This includes providing strength to the weakened tooth to withstand daily biting and chewing.
-Crowns made from porcelain and zirconia offer incredible durability that can keep your teeth strong and healthy for a long time.
+A dental crown will allow your tooth to function as normally as possible.
+This includes providing additional strength to the tooth to withstand daily biting and chewing.
+We recommend a zirconia dental crown for restoring the back tooth as it offers incredible durability.
+So, you can eat your favourite foods without worrying that your crown or tooth will break.

 Creates a natural-looking smile

 Dental crowns are bespoke to your smile.
-Each is altered to mimic the size, shape, colour, and overall appearance of the natural tooth.
-This ensures a seamless restoration that perfectly matches your smile.
+Each is designed to mimic the size, shape, colour, and appearance of the adjacent teeth so it looks as lifelike as possible.
+We use porcelain crowns to restore a front tooth as it looks so much like your natural tooth.

 Prevents tooth sensitivity

 A tooth cap provides complete coverage for the tooth, including the tooth pulp where the nerves are.
-With this, a crown can effectively protect the tooth from food and drinks that may trigger sensitivity.
+With this, we can protect the tooth from food and drinks that may trigger any sensitivity.

 Protects the tooth against reinfection

-A dental crown provides a complete seal to the root canal treated tooth, covering holes and cavity where decay was previously present.
-This ensures that no bacteria can go in the tooth that may cause reinfection.
+A dental crown provides a complete seal to the root canal treated tooth, covering holes and cavities where decay was previously present.
+With our experienced team, your root canal treatment is carefully done to minimize complications, including reinfection.

 Process of Crown Placement

-After you complete root canal treatment, the dental crown restoration generally involves four treatment phases.
+After your root canal treatment, we can proceed with the dental crown restoration which generally involves four treatment phases.
 Here is a step-by-step guide so you can understand what is done in each phase:

 The first step is to reshape the tooth to prepare it to receive the dental crown.
-If there is not enough tooth structure to hold the crown in place, a post and core restoration is completed to serve as reinforcement to the weakened tooth.
+If there is not enough tooth structure to hold a crown in place, a post-and-core restoration may be completed by our endodontist.
+This will strengthen what is left of the tooth so it can support the crown.

-While you wait for your crown, a customized temporary crown will be placed on the tooth to prevent any damage and sensitivity.
+While you wait for the final crown, a customized temporary crown will be placed on the prepared tooth.
+This will avoid any damage or sensitivity until the final restoration is ready.

 Alternatives to a Dental Crown

-While a dental crown is the ideal restoration after root canal treatment, we understand that it may not be accessible for everyone.
-Some options that you can choose as an alternative are:
+While a dental crown is the ideal restoration after root canal treatment, we understand that it may not be an accessible choice for everyone.
+Let our team know of your concerns so we can help you explore other options.

 Tooth Filling

-This is recommended if the root canal treatment did not cause significant tooth reduction.
-A tooth filling should suffice to cover and protect the tooth.
-However, a filling is not recommended for a larger restoration as it will break down easily.
+A dental filling should suffice if the root canal treatment did not cause significant tooth reduction and there is still enough healthy tooth structure left.
+However, our endodontist does not recommend it for a larger restoration as it will break down easily.

 Tooth Extraction

-When considering getting a root canal treatment done, it is also important to ensure that the tooth will be restorable, whether it is through a filling or crown.
-In situations where there is large decay or damage present and restoring the tooth is not a sustainable option, a tooth extraction may be a better option.
+When considering getting a root canal treatment done, it is also important to ensure that the tooth will be restorable, whether through a filling or crown.
+If there is a large decay or damage present and restoring the tooth is not a sustainable option, a tooth extraction may be a better option.

 Dental Implant

-If tooth extraction is done, the next goal is to replace the tooth to prevent consequences such as shifting of teeth.
+If tooth extraction is done, the tooth must be immediately replaced to prevent consequences such as shifting of teeth and gaps.
 Dental implants offer a modern solution to lost teeth by providing a lifelike replacement that mimics the function and appearance of natural teeth.

-If you want to learn more about dental crowns, root canal treatment, and other dental treatments to make your smile beautiful and healthy for a long time, our team at Sierra Dental can help.
-With our broad range of treatments and a team of exceptional dentists and staff, we are dedicated to creating a personalized treatment plan tailored to your individual smile goals.
-Call us today to schedule!
+If you want to learn more about dental crowns, root canal treatment, and other dental treatments to restore your tooth and improve your smile, our team at Sierra Dental can help.